 St Joseph & St. Bede is a Roman Catholic Primary School provided by the Diocese of Salford and is maintained by Bury Local Authority as a voluntary aided primary school.
 The school’s governing body is the admission authority and is responsible for taking decisions on applicants for admission.
-For the school year commencing 2018/2019 the governing body’s planned admission number is 45.
+For the school year commencing 2019/2020 the governing body’s agreed admission number is 45.

 Admission to the school will be made by the governing body in accordance with the stated parental preferences it receives subject to the following criteria which will be used to form a priority order if there are more applications for admission than the school has places available.
 Special Needs – If a child has a statement of special needs naming a specific school there is a duty for the school to admit the child.

 1. Baptised Roman Catholic children who are in public care including adopted children who were previously in care.

 2. Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission and resident in the parish of St. Joseph’s Catholic Church

 3. Baptised Roman Catholic children resident in the parish of St. Joseph.

 4. Other baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission and are resident in another parish.

 5. Other baptised Roman Catholic children who are resident in another parish.

 6. Other children who are in public care.

 7. Other children with a brother or sister attending the school at the time of admission.